ZarrinparLab/MASH-TRF/README.md

 ## Organization of files

-### Input data
-All data used for analysis is available under `./data`

-### Data Analysis
+The two main folders are split up by publication. `JBR_2025` holds all the phenotypic related files while `MASHomics` contains the microbiome and metabolomics related files.
+Within these folder we have `data`, `results`, and `code`.

+- `code` holds the scripted used for analysis.

+- `data` has the required input files needed to run the code.

+- `results` contains the outputs of running the code.

-## Citation
+## Citations

-Flores Ramos, S.*, Fogelson, K.*, Muti, V.B., Aron, A.T., Salido, R.A., Richter, R.A., Mannochio-Russo, H., Hu, J., Hosseini, M., Loomba, R., Dorrestein, P.C., Knight, R., Zarrinpar, A. “Time-Restricted Feeding Is Not Effective in Modulating MASH in an Insulin-Deficient Model”. (submitted)
+Flores Ramos, S.*, Fogelson, K.*, Muti, V.B., Zhong, W., Hu, J., Hosseini, M., Loomba, R., Zarrinpar, A. “Time-Restricted Feeding Is Not Effective in Modulating Fibrosis in a Male MASH Model”.
+Journal of Biological Rhythms (in press)

+Flores Ramos, S., Fogelson, K., Muti, V.B., Aron, A.T., Salido, R.A., Richter, R.A., Mannochio-Russo, H., Loomba, R., Dorrestein, P.C., Knight, R., Zarrinpar, A. “Microbial and Metabolomic early MASH biomarkers from a STAM Mouse Model”. (in prep)